-William Carey University has three campuses:
+William Carey University has two campuses:

 HATTIESBURG is the home of the main campus, founded in 1906.
 On 140 acres, the university is conveniently located on the south side of the city.
 Hattiesburg is known as the "Hub City" because it is located at the intersections of Interstate 59 and U.S. Highways 49, 98 and 11.
 The city is centrally located less than 100 miles from the state capital of Jackson, as well as the Gulf Coast, New Orleans and Mobile.
-With a population of nearly 50,000, Hattiesburg is the educational, retail and medical center for the southeast Mississippi region.
+With a population of nearly 80,000, Hattiesburg is the educational, retail and medical center for the southeast Mississippi region.

-William Carey University on the Coast was relocated to the Tradition community on Highway 67 in Harrison County during the summer of 2009.
-The new campus, known as William Carey University-TRADITION CAMPUS, is accessible from Highway 49 by taking the Hwy 67 South exit and from Interstate 10 by taking either the Woolmarket exit north or the Lorraine Cowan Road exit north.
+The William Carey University-Tradition Campus is located on Highway 67 in Biloxi.
 The 50-acre campus has two state-of-the-art buildings housing administrative and academic offices and classrooms equipped with the latest technology, a guard house and facilities building.
-The new campus opened for classes in the fall of 2009.
+This campus opened for classes in the fall of 2009.